Information for Researchers

 Support provided by the Research Office

-- Providing information on awards and honors
+- Providing information on awards and honours

 - Developing individual strategies for nominations

 - Liaising with the Offices for Chairs’, Centres, and Awards and Distinctions

 - Communicating with the organizations that award prizes

 - Advising candidates on how to prepare nomination files